Chemistry Undergraduate Research Opportunities

 on the Chemistry website.
 They are an opportunity to do some

-original research with a chemistry faculty member.
+original work with a chemistry research faculty member.
 All of

 these projects (even the two-semester CHEM 498 or 499) can start